I-had-a-bad-idea/DocGen/docs/main.md

     else:
         print("Usage: python main.py path_to_folder")
 ### Purpose
-The entry point of the script, which processes a folder and generates documentation.
+The entry point of the script.

 ### Details
-Not specified.
+This function checks if a command-line argument is provided.
+If it is, it calls `get_files_for_path` and `generate_docs` asynchronously to process all eligible files and generate documentation.
+If no argument is provided, it prints usage instructions.

 ### Usage
-To use this script, run it from the command line with a folder path as an argument.
+The script should be run from the terminal with the path to the folder containing the code as an argument.

+### Limitations
+- The function may not handle all possible errors correctly, such as invalid command-line arguments or permission issues.

 ---